Botty-verse/botty-app/README.md

 ## Intent

-Botty was designed as a **classroom tool** for AI literacy education.
+Botty was designed **gimmick** for AI literacy education.
+And the application was vibe coded and should not be taken very seriously.
 The core pedagogical ideas:

 - **AI needs care** — just like living things, AI systems require ongoing input (data), maintenance (training/fitness), and ethical oversight (dilemma resolution)
 - **Growth takes time** — Botty evolves through life stages, mirroring how real AI systems mature from narrow prototypes to capable systems